Pan Pac Forest Products Ltd: Company

-Pan Pac was established by Carter Consolidated Ltd, a family business which was founded in 1896, a predecessor to Carter Holt Harvey.
-By 1967, the Auckland-based timber company was researching ways to utilise timber waste from its forestry and sawmill operations.
+Pan Pac was established by Carter Consolidated Ltd, an Auckland-based, family-controlled timber company that was founded in 1896, and a predecessor to Carter Holt Harvey.
+In 1967, the company started researching ways to utilise timber waste from its forestry and sawmill operations, which were largely around Auckland and the central North Island.
 They learnt of a strong demand in Japan for mechanical pulp and began to investigate producing it for export to Japan.
-It became clear that to be economic, a pulp mill would require more wood than the company could provide from waste.
+It became apparent that to be economic a pulp mill would need to produce 400 tonnes a day, requiring more wood than the company could provide from waste.
 This meant that cutting rights to a forest were needed, and a sawmill would be required to process the millable timber.

-When 320 million cubic feet of timber from the government-owned Kaingaroa Forest was offered for sale in 1969, Carter Consolidated bid for the lot.
+When 320 million cubic feet of timber from the government-owned Kaingaroa Forest was offered for sale in 1969, Carter Consolidated bid for all of it.
 They won cutting rights to 220 million, the remaining 100 million going to Tasman Pulp and Paper.

 A joint venture agreement was signed between Carter Consolidated Ltd, Oji Paper Company and Kokusaku Pulp on 3 May 1971, forming Carter Oji Kokusaku Pan Pacific Ltd.

 Pan Pac was established as an international joint venture between Carter Consolidated (holding 60%) and the two Japanese partners (holding 40%).
 In 1991 Carter Holt Harvey sold their share in Panpac down to 10% to raise capital for cutting rights to Hawke's Bay forests.
 In March 1993, Carter Holt Harvey sold the last of their investment and Pan Pac became wholly Japanese owned, with 87% held by Oji Paper Company and 13% by Nippon Paper Industries Company Ltd. In 2007, Pan Pac became 100% Oji owned.